zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

         }
     </style>

-> If the DropTarget element is initially empty, the developer should explicitly specify its `height` or `min-height`.
+> If the DropTarget element is initially empty, the developer should set the element `height` or `min-height` with CSS, like in the example above.
 The user will not be able to drag on target with zero height.

-## Handling events
+## Using the Draggable/DropTarget events

-Draggable, DropTarget and DropTargetArea provide various [events](/api/framework/draggable#events) that the developer may use to implement specific business requirements.
+The Draggable, DropTarget and DropTargetArea widgets provide various [events](/api/framework/draggable#events) that the developer may use to implement specific business requirements.

-### Getting the dataItem that corresponds to the dragged element
+### Getting the dragged element corresponding dataItem

-Data management widgets such as Grid or ListView automatically append a `uid` data attribute to their items.
-The developer may use the `uid` attribute to get reference to the dataItem from DataSource.
+Data management widgets such as the Grid or the ListView automatically append an `uid` data attribute to their items' DOM elements.
+The developer may use the `uid` attribute to get reference to the dataItem from the DataSource instance.

     <div id="listA"></div>
     <script>